spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

 These are the only conditions where ``jwst`` would consider public API and thus follows :ref:`jwst-deprecation-policy`:

-* High-level calibration step classes
+* Calibration step classes (e.g., Spec2Pipeline, JumpStep, AmiNormalizeStep)
-* Command-line interface for calibration steps
+* Command-line interface for calibration steps (e.g. calwebb_image3)

 .. _jwst-deprecation-policy: